GSA/CFO.gov/_cards/2021-11-26-0560-Leading-Developing-Others-Entry.md

 behavior_illustrations: "Provides developmental feedback to staff on job performance ?
 Involves staff in developing project goals and timelines ?
 Encourages employees to participate in mentoring programs and other learning opportunities ?
 Pairs new staff with seasoned employees to facilitate understanding of the position and organization ?
 Provides orientation to new employees"
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes
 relevant_courses:
-- <a href="https://www.LearnAtGSUSA.com/MGMT9002" aria-label="Coaching Skills for Today's Leaders (MGMT9002), GSU - https://www.LearnAtGSUSA.com/MGMT9002">Coaching Skills for Today's Leaders (MGMT9002), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT9002" aria-label="Coaching Skills for Today's Leaders (MGMT9002) - https://www.LearnAtGSUSA.com/MGMT9002">Coaching Skills for Today's Leaders (MGMT9002)</a>, GSU
 - Course Coming Soon
-- <a href="https://www.LearnAtGSUSA.com/MGMT7020" aria-label="Leadership Essentials (MGMT7020), GSU - https://www.LearnAtGSUSA.com/MGMT7020">Leadership Essentials (MGMT7020), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT7020" aria-label="Leadership Essentials (MGMT7020) - https://www.LearnAtGSUSA.com/MGMT7020">Leadership Essentials (MGMT7020)</a>, GSU
-- <a href="https://www.LearnAtGSUSA.com/LEAD9020" aria-label="Leadership, Motivation and Accountability for High Performance Organizations (LEAD9020), GSU - https://www.LearnAtGSUSA.com/LEAD9020">Leadership, Motivation and Accountability for High Performance Organizations (LEAD9020), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/LEAD9020" aria-label="Leadership, Motivation and Accountability for High Performance Organizations (LEAD9020) - https://www.LearnAtGSUSA.com/LEAD9020">Leadership, Motivation and Accountability for High Performance Organizations (LEAD9020)</a>, GSU
-- <a href="https://www.LearnAtGSUSA.com/TDEV8200" aria-label="Leading Teams and Groups (TDEV8200), GSU - https://www.LearnAtGSUSA.com/TDEV8200">Leading Teams and Groups (TDEV8200), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/TDEV8200" aria-label="Leading Teams and Groups (TDEV8200) - https://www.LearnAtGSUSA.com/TDEV8200">Leading Teams and Groups (TDEV8200)</a>, GSU
 filters: Leading-Developing-Others GS-7-9 series-0560
 ---